sorskoot/sorskoot-website/content/blog/2024/2024-02-05-ComponentLifeCycle.md

 ### onRegister

 The first method that is called in the life cycle of a component is the `onRegister` method.
 This immediately is a special one, since it is _static_.
-It is callen when the component is registered with Wonderland Engine.
+It is called when the component is registered with Wonderland Engine.
 This is before the component is instantiated.
 The common thing you can do here is register other components this component depends on.
 You can add a little bit of logic to have a [specific component registered in specific cases](https://wonderlandengine.com/jsapi/component/#onRegister).
 The instance of the engine is passed a parameter.

 ### init